Jellybit/UnityAABB/README.txt

        tree, test against only ground tiles, etc...

 TO DO======================================================
+- Add support for rotated collision boxes.
+Right now it only supports boxes with zero degrees rotation.
 - Maybe use the collision layer system built into Unity to ignore collisions with objects in certain layers, or only check against a specific layer.